lirena00/absurd-expansions/README.md

 - **PIP:** Penguins In Pajamas
 - **NPM:** Neil Patrick's Mansion

+## Inspiration

+The idea for Absurd Expansions was inspired by [npm-expansions](https://github.com/npm/npm-expansions) but they don't merge PRs anymore so here we are.

 ## License

 This repository is licensed under the MIT License.
 See the [LICENSE](https://github.com/LiReNa00/absurd-expansions/blob/main/LICENSE) file for details.